antonio-galeano/React_Vite_Evaluation_Project/README.md

 npm run dev
 ```

-## Usage

 ### Exercise Navigation
 Access each exercise via the `App.jsx` component which serves as the entry point for running the different exercises.
 Use the navigation built into the application to switch between exercises.

-## Contributing

-Contributions are welcome.
-Please fork the repository and submit a pull request with your updates.

 ## Authors